-Subjects in this Phase 3 study will be stratified by country and blood eosinophil levels ( $\geq 300/\mu$ L or $< 300/\mu$ L) with a new blood eosinophils boundary of $\geq 220/\mu$ L used for the primary and secondary efficacy analyses.
-Randomization will be capped at the study level for the baseline eosinophil cohorts ( $< 220/\mu$ L, $220-299/\mu$ L, $\geq 300/\mu$ L) in order to keep predefined cohort sample size and approximately 2:1 ratio of subjects above and below the boundary of $220/\mu$ L.
+Subjects in this Phase 3 study will be stratified by country and blood eosinophil levels $(\geq 300/\mu L \text{ or } < 300/\mu L)$ with a blood eosinophils boundary of $\geq 220/\mu L$ used for the primary and secondary efficacy analyses.
+Randomization will be capped at the study level for the baseline eosinophil cohorts ( $< 220/\mu L$ , $220-299/\mu L$ , $\geq 300/\mu L$ ) in order to keep predefined cohort sample size and approximately 2:1 ratio of subjects above and below the boundary of $220/\mu L$ .

-Based on the efficacy observed in CP196 and the recent data in literature (Pascoe S et al 2015), the primary endpoint will be powered and conducted in subjects with blood eosinophil count $\geq 220/\mu L$ .
-Subjects with lower blood eosinophils levels ( $\leq 220/\mu L$ ) will be included to assess the benefit:risk relationship of benralizumab in COPD patients with a broad range of blood eosinophil levels.
+Based on the efficacy observed in CP196 and recent data in the literature (Pascoe S et al 2015), the primary endpoint will be powered and conducted in subjects with blood eosinophil count $\geq$ 220/μL.
+Subjects with lower blood eosinophils levels (<220/μL) will be included to assess the benefit:risk relationship of benralizumab in COPD patients with a broad range of blood eosinophil levels.
 Descriptive statistics will be used to assess efficacy in COPD subjects across a broad spectrum of eosinophil levels as detailed in the SAP in order to better identify patients who are likely to benefit from benralizumab and also to evaluate inflection points for efficacy and safety to better define which patients need to be treated with this compound.

-Two dose levels 30 mg and 100 mg Q8W benralizumab will be evaluated in this Phase 3 study in COPD subjects, based on PK and eosinophil modelling, observed incidence of ADA, clinical efficacy, and safety.
+Three dose levels 10, 30 and 100 mg Q8W benralizumab will be evaluated in this Phase 3 study in COPD subjects, based on PK and eosinophil modelling, observed incidence of ADA, clinical efficacy, and safety.

-Since only one dose level was investigated in study MI-CP196, the dose-efficacy relationship of benralizumab in COPD has not been fully evaluated.
+Since only one dose level was investigated in Study MI-CP196, the dose-efficacy relationship of benralizumab in COPD has not been fully evaluated.
 Simulations indicate that the Q12W regimen is associated with a broader distribution of peripheral blood eosinophil counts.
 This implies inadequate depletion of eosinophils in many COPD patients following Q12W treatment.
 Considering that a potentially higher ADA incidence may be associated with infrequent dosing, low and variable PK level, and likely loss of treatment effect in a small subset of ADA-positive subjects, there is no rationale to pursue the Q12W regimen for Phase 3 in COPD.
 On the other hand, given the low ADA incidence in COPD subjects, in terms of peripheral blood eosinophil depletion, the Q4W dosing does not appear to convey much apparent improvement over the Q8W regimen.

 While a 2 mg dose is expected to reduce the blood eosinophil count by half, it is likely associated with a higher risk of immunogenicity response and inadequate eosinophil depletion in tissues.
-In asthma subjects (study MI-CP220), no apparent therapeutic efficacy on exacerbation reduction was observed at this dose level.
+In asthma subjects (Study MI-CP220), no apparent therapeutic efficacy on exacerbation reduction was observed at this dose level.
 Doses $\leq 10$ mg are likely suboptimal in terms of tissue eosinophil depletion and therapeutic effect (drug level in lung will be much lower than in blood).